glaubergedoz/pucpr-quantile-service/README.md

 This EKS-based setup ensures your quantile aggregation service is highly available, scalable, and continuously delivered from code push through to production without manual intervention.

+## 13. Discord Alerts Pipeline

+This project includes a GitHub Actions workflow that sends real-time notifications to your Discord server for:

+- **Every commit** (push) to any branch
+- **Every new pull request** opened
+- **Every deployment awaiting manual approval** (via an Environment protection rule)